-If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their building for commercial use.
-The no action alternative would be to not divert water from the well, which could leave the Applicant's facility without commercial water.
+If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their home with water for domestic purposes.
+Since the property is located in a rural region, they may not be able to connect to a municipal system, but they may be able to haul water in.
+The no action alternative would be to not divert water from the well, which could leave the Applicant's house without domestic water.